Tmitchy/LetsDefend-Monitoring-Alert/README.md

 Check If Someone Requested the C2

-- Answer: I found no indications that the C2 has been accessed.
+- Answer: I found no indications that the C2 has been accessed.<br><br>

 I can confidently close the case, recognizing it as a **True positive**.